Dental hygiene is the most important thing for your health.

 Make brushing your teeth a family activity to create a routine!

-Children over the age of five are just beginning to see their first permanent molars, so it’s important that they use a fluoride toothpaste and a toothbrush.
+Children over the age of five are just beginning to see their first permanent molars, so it’s important that they use fluoride toothpaste and a toothbrush.

 Finally, once children start school, parents no longer control what they eat during the day.